Twins vs. Cardinals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Joe Ryan (9-7) will take to the mound for the Twins and make his 22nd start of the season.
+- The Twins' Sonny Gray (4-4) will make his 22nd start of the season.

 |Opponent